nicola-rodriguez/team-fire/README.md

 # team-fire
 GGJ 2022

-See licence.md for licensing information
+See licence.md for licensing information.